1,000+ Opportunities

 Every three years, YAC conducts a Youth Needs Assessment survey to identify the top challenges affecting local teens to direct grant funding.
 View the results of the most recent survey below!
 Community Investment Officer and YAC Advisor Share Email Facebook Twitter LinkedIn

-Based on current listing details, eligibility includes: Nonprofit organizations serving youth in Ingham, Eaton, and Clinton Counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving youth in Ingham, Eaton, and Clinton Counties.
+Confirm the full requirements in the official notice before applying.